-- It is expected that both genotype and phenotype data will be released through dbGaP.
-If data is not dbGaP certified, an exception will need to be negotiated with NHLBI staff.
+- It is expected that both genotype and phenotype data will be released through dbGaP, or into widely used repositories specific to the model organism.
+If human data is not dbGaP certified, an exception will need to be negotiated with NHLBI staff.
 The RS&G Service Laboratory Center will provide files for uploading to dbGaP, but the investigator is responsible for the dbGaP data release.

 Exceptions to the RS&G Service Data Release Policies

 It is the policy of the NHLBI DNA RS&G Service to submit variation data to dbSNP after a minimum delay of one month from the date that the variation data has been delivered to the investigator.
 If a longer minimum delay is necessary, please submit a request specifying the revised timeframe and providing complete details to justify the extension beyond one month (e.g., if the DNA samples to be used have been obtained from another project that has conflicting formal written guidelines).
-It is expected that investigators will submit the new data along with the available phenotypes to dbGaP.
+It is expected that investigators will submit the new data along with the available phenotypes to dbGaP or into widely used repositories specific to your model organism.
 Any exceptions will need to be obtained from NHLBI staff during the application process.